Report on Probability A: Reception

+Paul Di Filippo characterized it as "an infinite regress of cosmic voyeurs [that] seems to center around an enigmatic painting, as the French nouveau roman movement invades science fiction".
 Joanna Russ wrote that "Report is a false-narrative, a book full of narrative cues that raise expectations only to thwart them."
 She concluded that she admired "everything about the novel except its length.
 Matter organized in the lyrical, not the narrative, mode cannot be sustained for this long.
 Report would have made a brilliant novelette, but as a novel it is sheer self-indulgence."
+James Nicoll has said that to call it a 'novel' might raise inappropriate expectations", and suggests instead "novel-length narrative", finding it to be "a literary experiment in recursion and rejection of conventional plot" - one whose "characters are not especially compelling.
+Nor is there really a plot as such.
+Obsessively detailed descriptions aside, the prose is workmanlike.
+However, characters and plot really aren’t the point."